 During routine science operations, the wavefront will be monitored periodically, and alignment corrections made as needed.
-Nominally, the wavefront will be measured every 2 days using NIRCam weak lenses.
+Nominally, the wavefront will be measured every two days using NIRCam weak lenses.
 Corrections are expected to be relatively infrequent, no more often than every two weeks and perhaps only a handful of times per year.
-An upcoming article called Telescope Stability and Dynamics will have more information on expected variations over time.
-The sensing and control processes together will take about 1–2% of observatory time, which is accounted for as part of the observatory calibration overhead.
+The sensing and control processes together will take about 1%–2% of observatory time, which is accounted for as part of the observatory calibration overhead.

 The cadence for sensing and control measurements may be adjusted in later cycles based on achieved performances in flight.
 This will happen as part of developing the calibration plan for each cycle, alongside the planning of the instrument calibration programs.
-The 2-day sensing cadence has a loose tolerance, and our goal will be to schedule wavefront sensing observations so as to accommodate any time-critical observations, to not disrupt part way through any long mosaic or time series observations, etc.
+The two-day sensing cadence has a loose tolerance; the goal will be to schedule wavefront sensing observations so as to accommodate any time-critical observations, to not disrupt part way through any long mosaic or time series observations, etc.

 The wavefront sensing image data from NIRCam and the derived wavefront maps will be available from the MAST archive interface, similar to other calibration program data.